ernst-schwaiger/CCD/SecureHTTPSWebServer/SecureWebserver.md

 ## Lab Environment

-The host system is a Windows 11 notebook, the exercise was conducted in an Lubuntu 24.04 VirtualBox VM, with Docker 28.2.2 installed:
+The host system is a Windows 11 notebook, the exercise was conducted in an Lubuntu 24.04 Virtual Box VM, with Docker 28.2.2 installed:

 ```bash
 docker --version